anubhav5095/pds_tracking_system/README.md

 - Stack-based (no heap necessary; but you can use heap if you want)
 - Low-memory foot print (relatively)
 - Compile-time stripping of unecessary logic
-- MIT License; do with this as you please

 Installing
 ----------